History of Madeira

 Madeira in a 17th-century map.

-The history of Madeira begins in 1419.
+The recorded history of Madeira begins in 1419.
 There is no record of anyone living on the islands at that time.
 Portugal began populating the island in 1420.

 Pre-Portuguese times

 Pliny mentions certain Purple Islands, the position of which with reference to the Fortunate Islands or Canaries might seem to indicate Madeira islands.
 Plutarch (Sertorius, 75 AD) referring to the military commander Quintus Sertorius (d.
-72 BC), relates that after his return to Cádiz, "he met seamen recently arrived from Atlantic islands, two in number, divided from one another only by a narrow channel and distant from the coast of Africa 10,000 furlongs.
-They are called Isles of the Blest."
+72 BC), relates that after his return to Cádiz, "he met seamen recently arrived from Atlantic islands, two in number, divided from one another only by a narrow channel and distant from the coast of Africa 10,000 stadia.
+They are called Isles of the Blessed."
 The estimated distance from Africa, and the closeness of the two islands, seem to indicate Madeira and Porto Santo, which is much smaller than Madeira itself, and to the north east of it.

 Tenth- or eleventh-century fragments of mouse bone found in Madeira, along with mitochondrial DNA of Madeiran mice, may indicate that the Vikings had come to Madeira (bringing mice with them), prior to colonisation by Portugal.
 However, because of “widespread trade routes, a mouse from Scandinavia could easily have boarded a ship in what today is Portugal and sailed over to Madeira, as well as the Azores” (as pointed out by the geographer Simon Connor).
 The geographer concludes that there is no evidence of a Scandinavian settlement or sighting of the islands and that the Portuguese were the ones that brought those mice from northern Europe to Madeira.

 There is a romantic tale about two lovers, Robert Machim and Anna d'Arfet, in the time of the King Edward III of England, fleeing from England to France in 1346, who were driven off their course by a violent storm, and cast on the coast of Madeira at the place subsequently named Machico, in memory of one of them.
 On the evidence of a portolan contained in the Medici Atlas dated 1351, preserved at Florence, Italy, it would appear that Madeira had been discovered long before that date, possibly by Portuguese vessels under Genoese captains.